revdotcom/revai-python-sdk/README.md

 `on_error`, `on_close`, and `on_connected` are optional parameters that are functions to be called when the websocket errors, closes, and connects respectively.
 The default `on_error` raises the error, `on_close` prints out the code and reason for closing, and `on_connected` prints out the job ID.
 If passing in custom functions, make sure you provide the right parameters.
 See the sample code for the parameters.

 Once you have a streaming client setup with a `MediaConfig` and access token, you can obtain a transcription generator of your audio.
-You can also use a custom vocabulary with your streaming job by supplying the custom vocabulary's ID when starting a connection!
+You can also use a custom vocabulary with your streaming job by supplying the optional `custom_vocabulary_id` when starting a connection!

 ```python
 response_generator = streaming_client.start(AUDIO_GENERATOR, custom_vocabulary_id="CUSTOM VOCAB ID")